Ronald Bosma

 Conclusion

-In this post, we’ve explored the impact of validating a client certificate in API Management when it’s behind an application gateway.
+In this post, we’ve explored how to validate a client certificate in API Management when it’s behind an Application Gateway.
 There’s quite a bit more involved than simply establishing an mTLS connection with API Management directly.
-Personally, I found the application gateway configuration to be rather complex at first, so I hope this post will give you a solid start.
+The Application Gateway configuration in particular can be complex at first, so I hope this post gives you a solid start.